ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Benchmark Setup Details

-We consider 7 benchmarks. \begin{itemize} \item \textbf{{\sc\bf Head-to-Tail} (\textit{short-form} with simple questions)}~\citep{head2tail}: We leveraged the data scraping scripts from the {\sc Head-to-Tail} benchmark, and generated simple questions and their answers according to content from DBPedia~\footnote{\url{dbpedia.org}} (general knowledge graph) and IMDb~\footnote{\url{imdb.com}} (data in the {\em Movie} domain).
+To evaluate the performance of the fine tuning, We consider 7 benchmarks in the main content as described in Section~\ref{subsec:benchmarks}, with details described here. \begin{itemize} \item \textbf{{\sc\bf Head-to-Tail} (\textit{short-form} with simple questions)}~\citep{head2tail}: We leveraged the data scraping scripts from the {\sc Head-to-Tail} benchmark, and generated simple questions and their answers according to content from DBPedia~\footnote{\url{dbpedia.org}} (general knowledge graph) and IMDb~\footnote{\url{imdb.com}} (data in the {\em Movie} domain).
 From each dataset we randomly sampled 200 entities for \textit{head} entities, 200 for \textit{torso} entities, and 200 for \textit{tail} entities.
 Here we follow the definition in~\cite{head2tail} for head, torso and tail: we rank all entities by their traffic; head entities are top-popular entities that together account for 1/3 of traffic, tail entities are unpopular entities that together account for 1/3 of traffic, and torso entities are the remaining medium-popular entities.
 Together, we have 1200 question-answer pairs, 600 from each source.

 \item \textbf{{\sc\bf SimpleQA} (\textit{short-form} with simple questions)}~\citep{simpleqa2024}: {\sc SimpleQA} is a benchmark released by \textit{OpenAI} to measure LLM factuality.
 It contains 4326 manually crafted short, fact-seeking questions, covering diverse topics such as science, technology, history, and entertainment.